Home » Bike Stuff » Red

 Bling, the original 80’s race bike is a more relaxed ride now with compact gearing.
 It no longer urges you to attack every hill or smash every descent as it once did.
 It is equipped with a super granny gear for really big hills, and will sit on the back of a bunch at a comfortable 30-ish km/h.

-Frank has long legs and will climb any hill, perfect since it was setup for brevets and gravel with big tires and low gearing.
+Although having now exited the palazzo, Frank had long legs, climbed any hill, perfect since it was setup for brevets and gravel with big tires and low gearing.
 Being old school, you need to pay attention with downtube shifting to ensure changes are sent to the engine room with plenty of notice, especially if ascending.
 Frank will gallop down the road if prodded, but doesn’t really encourage smashing down the road for fun.
 It’s just not in his nature.

-Red however is a party on wheels.
+Red is a party machine.
 It encourages being wound out (avanti, forza).
 With even taller gearing than the other bikes it somehow ascends without drama.
 Acceleration is remarkably brisk.
 And it will insist you attack descents and corner with gusto at the appropriate time.
 It seems this bike may be the best of all worlds.

 Red is another build from Adam at Le Service Course who has added some nice touches and paid great attention to detail putting it together.
 Support your local LBS.
 We need more guys like Adam.